smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 which an electron interacts with an incident x-ray to acquire a time dependent acceleration.
-The electron may then be promoted from a core- orbital to an unoccupied bound or continuum state with an intensity given by Fermi's Golden Rule.
+The electron may then be promoted from a core- orbital to an unoccupied bound or continuum state with an intensity given by Fermi’s Golden Rule.
 By varying the energy of a monochromatized beam of incident photons, a spectrum of the absorption cross section can be generated.
 The probability of an excitation sharply increases when the energy of the incident photon reaches the